Ontario Human Rights Commission

-The Ontario Human Rights Commission (OHRC) was established in the Canadian province of Ontario on March 29, 1961, to administer the Ontario Human Rights Code.
-The OHRC is an arm's length agency of government accountable to the legislature through the Ministry of the Attorney General of Ontario.
+The Ontario Human Rights Commission (OHRC) is an arm's length Crown agency of the Canadian province of Ontario responsible for administering the Ontario Human Rights Code.
+The OHRC reports to the legislature through the Attorney General of Ontario.

-The OHRC's mandate under the Code includes preventing discrimination through public education and public policy, and looking into situations where discriminatory behaviour exists.
+Established in 1961, the OHRC's statutory mandate under the Code is to "promote, protect and advance respect for human rights, and to identify and promote the elimination of discriminatory practices."
 A full-time chief commissioner and a varying number of part-time commissioners are appointed by Order in Council.
 Staff of the OHRC is appointed under the Public Service of Ontario Act, 2006.

 History

 Since June 30, 2008, all new complaints of discrimination are filed as applications with the Human Rights Tribunal of Ontario (HRTO).
 However, OHRC has the right to be informed of applications before the HRTO, and receives copies of all applications and responses.
 The OHRC can intervene in any application with the consent of the applicant; the commission can also ask to intervene without the applicant's consent, subject to any directions or terms that the HRTO sets after hearing from the parties.
 The commission also has the right to bring its own application to the HRTO if the commission is of the opinion that the application is in the public interest.